Octave Records’ latest release, Ragtime World

-JH: We were basically doing the DIY thing, doing everything, making all the arrangements, and it's hard to stay creative and stay present, stay positive when so much of one's energy is put into sending e-mails and booking and [things like that] and not playing your instrument.
+JH: We were basically doing the DIY thing, doing everything, making all the arrangements, and it's hard to stay creative and stay present, stay positive when so much of one's energy is put into sending e-mails and booking and and not playing your instrument.
 But we'd love to get back into playing when the world is ready to have us.

 CK: This is definitely a time for rebalancing.

 FD: There’s the title of your next album!

 Click here to order Ragtime World by Augustus.